 Double Caramel Cake: Southern caramel cake…yellow cake with a boiled caramel frosting that will indeed break your will or your diet.

-Not yellow cake with caramel frosting, but caramel cake.
+She made clear to say that it was not yellow cake with caramel frosting, but caramel cake.

 Indeed, I happened to have one.

-I told her in the email that I had not made it but I got to sitting and thought, how dumb to give her a recipe I haven’t tried?
+I told her in the email that I had not made it but I got to thinking about it and thought how dumb to give her a recipe I haven’t tried?

 Have to say that this smelled so good that I had to break down and take a bite (just one) of this cake.

 It was SUPER yummy.

 But the cake does have a distinct flavor of caramel and all the extra sugar gives it a nice crispy (yet soft…doesn’t make sense I know) top.

 It’s also a nice moist cake, which I love.

 I know that people hate the word moist but it’s a really great word to use when describing cake.